Binance Market Update (2022-07-20)

 Binance

-The global cryptocurrency market cap now stands at $1.08T, up by 3.90% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.06T, down by -0.19% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BOND, ACH, and MIR, up by 72%, 52%, and 36%, respectively.
+Market outperformers include BOND, MIR, and LEVER, up by 60%, 49%, and 26%, respectively.

 Top stories of the day: